ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_10.rst

 ..
 [2] After this date only changes blocking a release are accepted.
 Accepted changes require creating a new release candidate and may slip the final release date.

 ..
 [3] Collections will be updated to a new version only if a blocker is approved.
-Collection owners should discuss any blockers at a community IRC meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
-See the `Community IRC meeting agenda <https://github.com/ansible/community/issues/539>`_.
+Collection owners should discuss any blockers at a community meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
+See the `creating an Ansible Community Topic workflow <https://github.com/ansible-community/community-topics/blob/main/community_topics_workflow.md#creating-a-topic>`_.

 .. note::